openSUSE/news-o-o/_posts/2011-06-25-opensuse-weekly-news-issue-181-is-out.markdown

 Plasma Active is fully community-developed and builds on existing KDE frameworks.
           Re-using technologies such as Plasma, we already have quite some usefl apps to run on Plasma Active, more apps are relatively easy to write or to port to Plasma Active.
-(I™ll explain more about this in a later blog.)
-One very nice thing is that Plasma Active by design is ultimately hackable, it uses components that many people know already, many aspects of the system can even be directly changed on the device by opening it™s QML files with the description of the user interfaces.
+(Iâ€™ll explain more about this in a later blog.)
+One very nice thing is that Plasma Active by design is â€œultimately hackableâ€, it uses components that many people know already, many aspects of the system can even be directly changed on the device by opening itâ€™s QML files with the description of the user interfaces.

-Plasma Active™s development happens in KDE™s Git infrastructure, communication can be
+Plasma Activeâ€™s development happens in KDEâ€™s Git infrastructure, communication can be
           followed on the active@kde.org mailinglist, our IRC channel (#active on irc.freenode.net) is welcoming and open for everyone.
-This doesn™t mean that there™s no commercial investment in Plasma Active, or that it™s impossible to participate in Plasma Active as a commercially interested partner, it™s just that the foundation is in the hands of a Free software project ” KDE ” leveling the playing field for everybody else.
+This doesnâ€™t mean that thereâ€™s no commercial investment in Plasma Active, or that itâ€™s impossible to participate in Plasma Active as a commercially interested partner, itâ€™s just that the foundation is in the hands of a Free software project â€” KDE â€” leveling the playing field for everybody else.
 Two good examples for commercial partners in Plasma Active are basysKom and open-slx.
 [BasysKom](http://www.basyskom.com) contributes design and development effort into the Contour shell, which forms the basic workspace for Plasma Active. [open-slx](http://www.open-slx.com) (my employer :)) invests into development of Plasma Active core components, system integration, packaging, testing and deployment.
-          As such, we continously work on turning Plasma Active from Git Repo into something end-user ready ” which is also our mission, we want to bring Plasma Active to the masses.
+          As such, we continously work on turning Plasma Active from Git Repo into something end-user ready â€” which is also our mission, we want to bring Plasma Active to the masses.
-          For this, we™re releasing regularly updated [Live Images of Balsam Professional](http://open-slx.com/?Downloads) running Plasma Active, and we™re working hard on making these images also installable.
-You can test those images in a virtual machine (you™ll want one that supports composited graphics, such as Virtual Box), or directly on the device.
-The Balsam Professional Live Image boots out of the box on the ExoPC / WeTab, and we™re working on support for more diverse hardware.
+          For this, weâ€™re releasing regularly updated [Live Images of Balsam Professional](http://open-slx.com/?Downloads) running Plasma Active, and weâ€™re working hard on making these images also installable.
+You can test those images in a virtual machine (youâ€™ll want one that supports composited graphics, such as Virtual Box), or directly on the device.
+The Balsam Professional Live Image boots out of the box on the ExoPC / WeTab, and weâ€™re working on support for more diverse hardware.

-To keep track of our different focus points, we™ve created a map of the different
+To keep track of our different focus points, weâ€™ve created a map of the different
-          tracks we follow with our development.
+          â€œtracksâ€ we follow with our development.

 ![](http://vizzzion.org/blog/wp-content/uploads/2011/06/activeroutes.png)